-Live racing takes place on Wednesday, Friday and Saturday nights with 6:45pm first posts.
-This Sunday’s matinee will be followed up by a Memorial Day matinee on Monday afternoon.
-Daytime racing begins at 12:45pm.
+Live harness racing takes place this week on Wednesday, Friday and Saturday night with 6:45pm first posts and on Sunday afternoon with a matinee kicking off at 12:45pm.
 Until next week, I’m Mike Sardella wishing you the best of luck and we’ll see YOU at the finish line!

 Back to Racing